-Certain debugging messages are unexpectedly displayed to the console regardless of the state of the logging console configuration command.
-[CSCdi12665]

-Under conditions of high network or tacacs authetication server load, multiple responses can be received by the router or communication server.
+- Certain debugging messages are unexpectedly displayed to the console regardless of the state of the logging console configuration command.
+[CSCdi12665] - Under conditions of high network or TACACS authentication server load, multiple responses can be received by the router or communication server.
 The multiple responses can be lost and cause the input queue to fill up on the interface the responses were received on.
-[CSCdi13626] DECnet figure those routers for both level-1 and level-2 routing.
+[CSCdi13626]

+- The router fails to become a DECnet designated router on an FDDI interface when it is supposed to do so (it is the highest priority DECnet router on the FDDI ring).
+As a result, DECnet router hellos to end-nodes are not sent out on the FDDI ring and the end-nodes on the ring do not see a designated router.
+[CSCdi10442] - Cisco routers do not listen to the DECnet multicast address for Level 2 only routers.
+This can create problems in situations where DEC routers are configured Level 2 only.
+The workaround is to configure those routers for both Level 1 and Level 2 routing.
 [CSCdi14521]

-The router fails to become a Decnet Designated Router on an FDDI interface when it is supposed to do so (it is the highest priority Decnet router on the FDDI ring).
-As a result, Decnet router hellos to end-nodes are not sent out on the FDDI ring and the end-nodes on the ring do not see a Designated Router.
-[CSCdi10442]

-Cisco routers do not listen to the DECnet multicast address for level-2 only routers.
-This can create problems in situations where DEC routers are configured level-2 only.
-The workaround is to con-

-In certain environments, use of the source-bridge proxy-explorer command may cause a router to reload, reporting a "Jump to Zero" error.
+■ In certain environments, use of the source-bridge proxy-explorer command may cause a router to reload, reporting a "Jump to Zero" error.
 [CSCdi12328]

-Under extreme circumstances, if autonomous switching is enabled (that is, ip route-cache cbus is configured), the router will reload.
+■ Under extreme circumstances, if autonomous switching is enabled (that is, ip route-cache cbus is configured), the router will reload.
 [CSCdi12415]

-Under conditions which are not yet well understood, when a CLNS NET is configured on a router using the command clns router igrp areatag net nsap1, and is then "undone" by the command no clns router igrp areatag net nsap1, and another NET is configured by the command clns router igrp areatag net nsap1, and another NET is configured by the command clns router igrp areatag net nsap2, the system may reload.
+- When a CLNS NET is configured on a router using the command clns router igrp areatag net nsap1, and is then "undone" by the command no clns router igrp areatag net nsap1, and another NET is configured by the command clns router igrp areatag net nsap2, the system may reload.
 Caution is advised when adding and deleting CLNS NETs.
-[CSCdi09094]

-IS-IS, when redistributing static routes, should not include the prefix in a level-2 LSP if the next-hop interface for the static route goes down.
+[CSCdi09094] - IS-IS, when redistributing static routes, should not include the prefix in a Level 2 LSP if the next-hop interface for the static route goes down.
 This is not a problem for ISO-IGRP.
 [CSCdi13023]

-The configuration command redistribute isis is not properly written to non-volatile configuration memory.
+■ The configuration command redistribute isis is not properly written to nonvolatile configuration memory.
 [CSCdi13154]